munirajp/spring-mvc-security-test/README.md

-spring security authentication example with annotation.
+**Spring security authentication example with annotation.**

-Comment/Uncomment the code in LoginSecurityConfig to use database or in-memory authentication.
+*Comment/Uncomment the code in LoginSecurityConfig to use database or in-memory authentication.*

 #mvn clean install